EndPointCorp/end-point-blog/2012/11/09/postgres-alter-column-problems-and.html.md

 In the Postgres world, there are few differences between the VARCHAR and TEXT data types.
 The latter can be thought of as an unbounded VARCHAR, or if you like, a VARCHAR(999999999999).
 You may also add a [check constraint](http://www.postgresql.org/docs/current/static/ddl-constraints.html) to a table to emulate the limit of a VARCHAR.
-For example, to convert a VARCHAR(32) column named "checksum" to a TEXT column:
+For example, to convert a VARCHAR(32) column named “checksum” to a TEXT column:

 ```
 ALTER TABLE foobar ALTER COLUMN checksum TYPE text;